semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 Semgrep Supply Chain generates a **finding** whenever it determines that your codebase uses or imports a package containing a vulnerability.
 In addition, Semgrep
 Supply Chain offers two levels of support for reachability analysis, [depending on your language](/supported-languages#maturity-levels):

-* **GA**: Semgrep writes rules for all critical and high CVE severity levels for GA languages.
+* **Generally available (GA) languages**: Semgrep writes rules for all critical and high CVE severity levels for GA languages.
 That means Semgrep Supply Chain can flag all your critical/high-severity findings as either reachable or unreachable.
   * If there's a code pattern in the codebase that matches the vulnerability definition, the finding is flagged as **reachable**.
       * A finding is **always reachable** if the only way to fix the vulnerability is to upgrade the dependency.
 Semgrep strongly recommends upgrading the dependencies involved in these findings.
       * A finding is **conditionally reachable** if the vulnerability can be exploited when specific conditions are met.
 The finding is reachable if, in addition to the dataflow reachability in code, additional factors, such as the use of a specific operating system, are met.
 Semgrep cannot determine whether such factors are true, so conditionally reachable findings require manual review.